 She went to sleep quickly that night and by herself.

 Since then, I took her back to the same psychologist…but Valentina talked about other things and nothing to do with my sickness anymore.

 I felt it was so worth to take her to the psychologist as I didn’t even know and probably wouldn’t know that she was worrying about what would happen to her and her brother in case something happened to me and her dad?

 So if you have a little one, maybe it is worthy getting them some help.
 Sometimes we feel we have been honest, open and clear with them but it takes someone from the outside to really get through their heads.

-Kids are so resilient…they are incredible but they are human beings that have feelings, complex feelings sometimes and as hard as it is for us to absorb things, it will be hard for them too.
+Kids are so resilient though…they are incredible…but they are also human beings that have feelings, complex feelings sometimes and as hard as it is for us to express our thoughts, it will be hard for them to express what they think too.